 A true Guru will not give importance to his attire.
 He will be one amongst us.
 He will be averse to crowd.
 He will select his disciples and teach them the ultimate knowledge or Brahmavidyā (Śrī Vidyā is also known as Brahmavidyā).
 Brahmavidyā should be taught on one to one basis, as all the disciples will not attain the same level.
 It is not a classroom teaching.
 It is always one to one teaching.
 Such a Guru will not make his disciple to pay him for initiation.
 Spirituality should never be traded like a commodity.
 Spiritual knowledge is to be sown as a seed within the disciple by his Guru and he will be taught how to germinate the seed and grow it into a huge tree.
 Once the tree is fully grown, that disciple is made to become a Guru.
 This is how a Guru maṇḍala grows.

 Lunar eclipse falls only on full moon day and this time, both lunar eclipse and Guru Pūrṇimā falls on the same day.
 When mantra japa is done during eclipse, the effect of the mantra increases multi fold.
 Hence, it is better to do mantra japa (always there should be one mantra, one Deity and one Guru) during the entire eclipse period.
-But, this time, eclipse is for longer duration and the total eclipse would be for a period of 90 minutes.
-In India, the duration of entire eclipse is for about six hours and the eclipse ends in the early morning hours of next day.

 To conclude, Guru Pūrṇimā including Saptaṛṣi bhojana can be done in the morning and in the evening/night/early morning, mantra japa can be performed.
 One can also meditate during this period, which will yield very good results.